Last Updated on August 2, 2021

 Ideally, no. A healthy compost system shouldn’t smell like much at all.
 If you have thrown the equation off balance, you might get an unpleasant odour – for example if you only have greens and no browns in the bin, that high volume of nitrogen will create a foul odour and a slime.
 I’ve had a vermicomposting bin in my laundry room for almost three years now, and it has only developed an odour when I’ve neglected it and lost the proper balance of greens, browns, water and air.

 No. The same rules to general composting apply, no meat, no oil/grease/fat, no dairy and no human or animal excrement.
 You should also be putting a balance of food scraps in there – just like our stomachs, if you are only consuming one kind of food, it can upset the worm’s digestion.
 I recommend avoiding highly spicy or super acidic foods in the bin – if you do, try to limit the quantity and ensure you have balance with high water content foods like fruit scraps or cucumber scraps.
 Maintaining the balance of greens and browns is very important for vermicomposting.
 I keep packing paper from deliveries, toilet paper cardboard rolls, used tissue paper and newspaper close by my bin to ensure I’m also adding browns when I add any food scraps.

-Can I keep my worms on my balcony or outside?
+Can I do worm composting on a balcony or outside?

-No. There are too many weather and temperature conditions to worry about that put the worms at risk.
-I recommend always keeping your vermicomposting bin indoors.
-I keep my bin in the laundry room, but really anywhere that is a temperature controlled, generally dark space would work.
+No. There are too many weather and temperature conditions to worry about.
+I recommend to always keep your vermicomposting bin indoors.
+I keep my bin in the laundry room, but any space that is temperature controlled and generally dark would work.

 One of the best perks of vermicomposting is how affordable it is.
-You can certainly buy fancy worm farms and bins, but they are not necessary.
+You can certainly buy fancy worm farms and bins like this, but they are not necessary.